open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### npm

-Refers to an npm package located in a Javascript package registry
+Refers to an npm package located in a Javascript package registry.

 ```yaml
   - name: prime-npm